albusfangautonomy/control_notes/notes/compensators.md

 ## Phase Lead and Lag
 A zero (s) adds phase while pole (1/s) subtracts phase.

-phase lead compensators add positive phase to the output, so the output leads the input. phase lag compensators add negative phase to the output, so the output lags behind the input.
+Phase lead compensators add positive phase to the output, so the output leads the input.
+Phase lag compensators add negative phase to the output, so the output lags behind the input.

 ### Phase Lead
 Example: Differentiator

 input: sin(t) output: cos(t)

-cosine is leading sine by 90 degrees -> phase lead
+Cosine is leading sine by 90 degrees -> phase lead

 A differentiator circuit introduces a positive phase shift of 90 degrees